Regulations and Compliance

 The Summer School may take disciplinary action against students who violate these rules, including requirement to withdraw.
 If you are of legal drinking age in Massachusetts and you wish to serve alcohol, you must follow these additional rules: when alcohol is present, it must be served in an illuminated area separate from service places for nonalcoholic beverages but near enough to make the choice clear.
 Nonalcoholic beverages and food must always be available when alcohol is served.
 Alcohol may not be served or consumed in public areas of a student residence.
 Beer kegs are forbidden in Harvard Summer School residences.
 Failure to follow these rules may result in disciplinary action, including requirement to withdraw.

 Medical and psychiatric help on a confidential basis is available at Harvard University Health Services for residential students with drug or alcohol problems.
 Any member of the University may use this service on an emergency basis, day or night.
-When help is sought by or on behalf of a student in need of emergency care, the Summer School will favorably weigh such efforts in considering any possible disciplinary consequences.
+When help is sought by or on behalf of a student in need of emergency care, the Summer School favorably weighs such efforts in considering any possible disciplinary consequences.

 The city of Cambridge prohibits smoking in campus offices, dormitories, dining halls, and classroom buildings, including Gutman Conference Center.
 Smoking is not allowed within 50 feet of Harvard buildings.